DenisDanov/Autoshow-Website/README.md

 - #### User Account Management:
   - Implemented features for securely changing user username, email, or password:
     - Ensures the new username provided by the user is not already taken.
-    - Ensures the new email provided by the user is not already taken.
+    - Ensures the new email provided by the user is valid and not already taken.
     - For password changes, checks if the current password provided by the user is correct.
     - Requires the new password to be at least 8 characters long.
     - Changing of username, password, or email is possible only when provided with a valid and correct authentication token and user ID.